What is ECI and Who Can Get Help?

 Medically Diagnosed Condition

-If your child has a medically diagnosed condition that is likely to cause a developmental delay and has a need for services, he or she will qualify for ECI services.
-HHS has a list of diagnoses that are medically qualifying.
+If your child has a medically diagnosed condition that is likely to cause a developmental delay and has a need for services, they qualify for ECI services.
+You can find a list of medically qualifying diagnoses by using the HHS ECI Qualifying Diagnosis Search.
 Medical records must be provided to confirm the diagnosis.

-A child who has been identified as deaf or hard of hearing or blind or visually impaired, as defined by the Texas Education Agency (TEA), qualifies for ECI.
+A child who has been identified as deaf or hard of hearing or as blind or visually impaired, as defined by the Texas Education Agency, qualifies for ECI.
 This is determined by a team that includes certified staff from your local independent school district.

 Developmental Delay

-A child who has a developmental delay of at least 25 percent in one or more areas of development – social emotional, adaptive/self-help, communication, motor or cognition – qualifies for ECI services.
-If the only delay is expressive language development, there must be a 33 percent delay to qualify initially.
+A child who has a developmental delay of at least 25% in one or more areas of development — social/emotional, adaptive and self-help, communication, motor or cognition — qualifies for ECI services.
+If the only delay is expressive language development, there must be a 33% delay to qualify initially.

-Your child will be evaluated to find out the nature and extent of his or her abilities and strengths, delays or difficulties.
+Your child will be evaluated to find out the nature and extent of their abilities and strengths, delays or difficulties.

-If your child is older than age 3, he or she might be eligible for services from your local school district.
+If your child is 4 or older, they may be eligible for services from your local school district.
 The Texas Education Agency can provide you with information about special education services.
-A referral for assessment may be made by contacting the director of special education for your local school district.
+You can make a referral for assessment by contacting the director of special education for your local school district.

 How Are Services Determined?

-You child is evaluated using a state approved evaluation tool to determine eligibility.
+A team of qualified staff use a state-approved evaluation tool to determine whether your child is eligible for services.
 If your child qualifies for services, the team identifies your child's strengths and needs in each of your family’s daily routines.

-Based on the results of the evaluation and assessment, your team develops a plan for services, also known as the Individualized Family Service Plan (IFSP).
-Under the Individuals with Disabilities Education Act (IDEA), evaluations, assessments and IFSPs are provided at no cost to parents.
+Based on the results of the evaluation and assessment, the team develops a plan for services, also known as the Individualized Family Service Plan (IFSP).
+Under the Individuals with Disabilities Education Act, evaluations, assessments and IFSPs are provided at no cost to parents.

 How Are Services Provided?

-• Familiar settings: Though most ECI services are provided at home, they can be provided in other places where the child goes regularly, such as a childcare center, park, library or other community setting.
+- Familiar settings: ECI providers work with the child and family where they live, learn and play.
+Though most ECI services are provided at home, they can be provided in other places where the child goes regularly, such as a childcare center, park, library or other community setting.

 Who Provides the Services?